Want to stand out and capture your audience's attention?

 Start by identifying whom the designs are for so that you can include elements that they find appealing.

 These include elements such as typography, colors, and images.
+All of these are crucial when learning how to create graphics that work.

 For example, if your target audience is B2B clients, then you may want to give your graphics a corporate feel with serif fonts to engage them.
-If you're designing graphics for social media posts, using an image enhancer to improve the image quality to 4K can be very beneficial.
+If you're designing graphics for social media channels, using an image enhancer to improve the image quality to 4K can be very beneficial.

 However, besides ensuring your brand colors appear in each design, you need to include colors that drive action in your campaigns.